FREE GROCERY GUIDE

 • Available in an unsweetened or Stevia-free option

 You may have different or additional needs to add to this list.
-Are you looking for options that are plant-based?
+Are you looking for plant-based options?
 Does your protein powder need to adhere to a specific therapeutic protocol such as Paleo or the Autoimmune Protocol (AIP)?
 Are you looking for a flavored or unflavored product?
 Sweetened or unsweetened?
 We all have our unique needs and tastes to adhere to.

-Personally, I don't do flavored protein powders because I like to prepare smoothies using a rainbow of colorful fruits and vegetables.
-Color and flavor are important, and I want to choose them with each smoothie I blend.
-A chocolate-flavored protein powder, for example, is going to dictate the color and flavor of every smoothie I add it to.
-If I want a chocolate protein shake, I'd rather just add my own cacao powder.
+Personally, I don't use flavored protein powders because I like to prepare smoothies using a rainbow of colorful fruits and vegetables.
+Color and flavor are important to me as a food lover and a nutritionally-minded thyroid patient, and I want to choose those colors, flavors, and nutrients with each smoothie I blend.
+If I buy a chocolate-flavored protein powder, for example, that's going to dictate the color and flavor of every smoothie I add it to.
+If I want a chocolate protein shake, I prefer to add my own cacao powder.

-This is also why I don't use sweetened protein powders, even those that use natural sweeteners.
-I find the added sweetness overpowering, and would rather enjoy the unadulterated taste and sweetness of whole food ingredients like wild blueberries, bananas, or mangoes.
-You may feel differently.
+For similar reasons, I don't use sweetened protein powders, even those that use natural sweeteners.
+I find the added sweetness of ingredients like stevia overpowering, and I would rather enjoy the unadulterated taste and sweetness of whole-food ingredients like wild blueberries, bananas, or tropical fruits.
+As a health coach I feel like this is a good way to add fiber and phytonutrients to your diet.
+You may feel differently, or have different needs and circumstances.

-With so many unique tastes, food sensitivities, and dietary restrictions amongst Thyroid Thrivers, the question lingers: Is there a perfect protein powder?
+With so many unique tastes, food sensitivities, and dietary restrictions among us as thyroid patients, the question lingers: Is there a perfect protein powder?
 The real question is, "What's the perfect protein powder for YOU?"

 The Protein Powder Lineup